kolotaev/vakt/README.md

 Actions are the same as for any Storage that conforms (storage.abc.Storage) interface.

 Beware that currently MongoStorage supports indexed `find_for_inquiry()` only for StringExact and StringFuzzy checkers.
-Regex checker simply returns all the Policies from the database.
+RegexChecker and RulesChecker simply return all the Policies from the database.
 See [this issue](https://jira.mongodb.org/browse/SERVER-11947).

 *[Back to top](#documentation)*